The River Dee is “Catch and Release” for 2021.

 The River Dee rises near Bailieboro in Co.
 Cavan and flows in a northeasterly direction for over 30 miles before entering the Irish Sea at the picturesque village of Annagassan.
 This river can cater for all game anglers, as it possesses stocks of native wild brown trout as well as its migratory cousins the Atlantic salmon and the sea trout.

-The characteristics of this river changes from slow flowing from Whitewood lake to Nobber to fast flowing pool and riffle areas from Nobber to Garvey bridge below which it returns to dep slow water.
+The characteristics of this river changes from slow flowing from Whitewood lake to Nobber to fast flowing pool and riffle areas from Nobber to Garvey bridge below which it returns to deep slow water.
 From Ardee to the sea is interspersed between run riffle and pool an ideal habitat for salmon and sea trout.
 Access is difficult in some areas.

 Location: Co.
 Louth, Meath and Co.
 Cavan.
 The main towns and villages are Annagassan, Ardee, Nobber and Kilmainhamwood.

-Fish species: The River Dee contains stocks of wild brown trout with salmon and sea trout fishing also available on its lower reaches.
+The River Dee contains stocks of wild brown trout with salmon and sea trout fishing also available on its lower reaches.

 Sea Trout: Teal, blue & silver, black pennell, butcher, alexander, bibio, peter ross conemara black,watsons fancy.